AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 ### Partner Level Opt-out with Declared ID calls

-The partner-level opt-out helps you opt out from data collection by specific Audience Manager partners.
+The partner-level opt-out allows you to opt-out your users from data collection by specific Audience Manager partners.
 You can send partner-level opt-out requests for cross-device IDs, including CRM IDs and hashed email addresses.

 Following a partner-level opt-out with a declared ID call: